Urbana-Lincoln Hotel-Lincoln Square Mall: Mall history

 Due to a general sentiment that Urbana's economy was stagnating, local business leaders reached out to several large retailers in the late 1950s in an attempt to attract a store to the city.
 Carson Pirie Scott expressed interest in the city if it were willing to build a large commercial development, sparking the Lincoln Square Mall project.
 The city began plans for a mall in 1960 and hired nationally recognized developer Victor Gruen to plan the mall.
 The Urbana Central Development Company, a subsidiary of Carson Pirie Scott, acquired the land for the mall in 1961, and the name Lincoln Square was chosen the following year.
-The mall was built and opened in 1964; when it opened, it became the first fully enclosed shopping mall in Illinois outside of the Chicago metropolitan area.
+The mall was built and opened in 1964, becoming the first fully enclosed shopping mall in Illinois outside of the Chicago metropolitan area.
 Illinois Governor Otto Kerner, Jr. and both of the state's U.S. Senators attended the mall's grand opening on September 17.
 The mall's stores mainly sold clothing and other fashionable goods in order to draw shoppers from surrounding areas; the developers intended for the mall to serve residents in a 50 mi radius around Urbana.

 The mall was successful during its first two decades, and most of its original businesses either stayed or were replaced by similar businesses.
 Starting in the mid-1980s, however, competition from surrounding malls led to the beginning of the mall's decline.
 Carson Pirie Scott sold the mall in 1988; its anchor store was converted to a Bergner's and later a Herberger's.
 Herberger's and the mall's ownership group renovated the mall in 1994, but Herberger's went bankrupt three years later, and the store was converted into a Bergner's again, which closed in 2002; the mall failed to attract another anchor and subdivided the store's space into smaller stores.
 The mall remains open and continues to house many smaller stores and law offices.